 Training should improve or update knowledge and skills.
 Anyone participating in training must do so fully and make their best effort to complete the training successfully.

-Where training is provided outside normal working hours, overtime will be paid or time off given in lieu, at the discretion of the Practice Director, Neil Phillips.
+Where training is provided outside normal working hours, overtime may be paid or time off given in lieu, at the discretion of the Practice Director, Neil Phillips.
 All staff are expected to attend training sessions.
 Non-attendance at training may be treated as a disciplinary matter.

 In-house training provided by other members of the practice team and training provided for the whole practice is free of charge to employees.